cwebley/ki/README.md

-	matchMaker: since KI is a matchup based game and inspect is already good, another way to manipulate matches. choice of 2 or 3 characters for current matchup. choice of 2 or 3 opponents for next matchup or maybe this is better implemented in bosses.
+	matchMaker: since KI is a matchup based game and inspect is already good, another way to manipulate matches. choice of 2 or 3 characters for current matchup. choice of 2 or 3 opponents for next matchup or maybe this is better implemented with a feature like bosses

 	jack of all trades:
 		count future appearances of all characters in next 15 games,